 - A comprehensive exam to determine the extent of physical injury and any treatments to begin the healing process

 - Professional evidence collection for reference in court if you chooses to press charges

 When patients come to Valley Regional’s Emergency Department, they may experience enhanced emergency care through TeleHealth technology (TeleEmergency, TeleNeurology, TelePsychiatry, TeleICN).
 At the push of a button, Valley Regional medical staff and emergency room staff have immediate, virtual access to a team of Dartmouth-Hitchcock physicians and nurses who specialize in a variety of disciplines.
-This provides extra clinical support 24/7 to Valley Regional’s emergency staff which leads to better patient care.
+This provides extra clinical support 24/7 to Valley Regional’s emergency staff which leads to better patient care and outcomes.